Applying as a Visiting or Exchange student

 All students are required to complete and submit the online admission form by clicking the APPLY NOW button above.
 Make sure all required sections are complete before submitting the form.

-Deadline for submission of online application for January 2020 start: Friday, 25th October 2019
+Deadline for submission of online applications for September 2020 start: Monday 18th May 2020

 Students are required to upload the following with their application:

-- All students - A copy of the biographical pages of their passport.
+- All students - A copy of the biographical pages of your passport.
 NOTE: EU students can currently upload a copy of their National I.D. cards.
-(Should requirements for EU nationals change after Brexit, students will be contacted by our team with further guidance and information.)

-- All students - A copy of their most recent academic transcript.
+- All students - A copy of your most recent academic transcript.

 - International students from non-English speaking countries must submit an IELTS certificate.
 (See below for English Language requirements.)